 Needs are bills that you have to pay for or someone comes to beat down your door (or takes away your house, or shuts of your power).
-Rent or mortgage, utilities, student loan payments, auto loan payments, minimum credit card balance payments (when we had them ), et cetera.
+Rent or mortgage, utilities, student loan payments, auto loan payments, minimum credit card balance payments (when we had them :D), et cetera.
 This category also includes the things that you actually need to survive (groceries) that you might be able to scale back on, but couldn’t actually live without.

 Cell phones go here because we don’t have a landline.
 If we were truly in a hardship situation, I would probably scale back drastically on how much we pay for our cell phones, but I would never get rid of them completely.

 Internet goes here because it is something that both Ben and I have to have at home in order to do our jobs.
 It is also partially a want, because we use it to access things like Netflix and Hulu Plus, but our internet would be one of the last things to go if we experienced financial hardship.

 Wants are things that you choose to pay for, but if push came to shove and you had to cut back, they could go.
 Our Netflix and Hulu Plus subscriptions go here (as would cable if we had it), as well as our “Fun Money” budget, the cost of my Pilates class, money spent on eating out and alcohol, and so on.

 Savings are the long-term money goals.
 The obvious things that go in this category and goals like saving for our emergency fund, or travel, or Christmas presents.
 But the extra money that we plan to put toward our debt goes here, too.
 The way I think about it is this:

 a) we’re saving on interest by paying off our debt early, and

 b) if we come on financial hard times, paying extra toward our debt is something that we could stop doing (therefore it isn’t a Need).